 When you’re looking for a fertilizer for your anemones, look at the NPK ratio.
 This tells you the amount of nitrogen, phosphorus, and potassium in the product based on weight.

-When you first plant your anemones from corms, it’s best to use a fertilizer that encourages vegetative growth.
-This means choosing a fertilizer that contains plenty of nitrogen as well as lesser amounts of phosphorus and potassium.
-A synthetic option is Miracle-Gro, and an organic option is Espoma Organic Plant-Tone.
+When you first plant your anemones from corms, using a fertilizer that encourages vegetative growth is best.
+This means choosing a fertilizer that contains plenty of nitrogen and lesser amounts of phosphorus and potassium.
+A synthetic option is Miracle-Gro, and an organic alternative is Espoma Organic Plant-Tone (via Amazon).

 You can also mix some compost into the top few inches of soil.
 This will provide a dose of beneficial microbes to the soil, which can help with nutrient availability and other factors.

 Once your anemone plant has produced lots of leaves and is getting ready to flower, you should switch to a different fertilizer.
-A fertilizer that contains a bit more phosphorus and potassium than nitrogen will promote blooms and flowers.
-Some options include Dr. Earth Flower Girl and Scotts Super Bloom.
+A fertilizer containing more phosphorus and potassium than nitrogen will promote blooms and flowers.

 No matter what fertilizer you choose to use, make sure to read the product instructions.
 You should calculate an application rate following these instructions.
 When in doubt, it’s best to under-apply rather than over-apply fertilizer.

 When it comes time to fertilize your anemone, you’ll likely apply one of two products: a granular or liquid fertilizer.
 The way you apply these two types of fertilizer is very similar.